pmmp/PHP-Binaries/README.md

 Bash script used to compile PHP on MacOS and Linux platforms.
 Make sure you have ``make autoconf automake libtool m4 wget getconf gzip bzip2 bison g++ git cmake pkg-config re2c ca-certificates``.

+### Recommendations
+- `-f` makes the compiled binary much faster, don't forget to use it if you're targeting production.
+- If you're going to use the compiled binary only on the machine you're build it on, remove the `-t` option for best performance - this will allow the script to optimize for the current machine rather than a generic one.
+- [`ext-gd2`]() is NOT included unless the `-g` flag is provided, as PocketMine-MP doesn't need it.
+However, if your plugins need it, don't forget to enable it using `-g`.
+- The `-c` and `-l` options can be used to specify cache folders to speed up recompiling if you're recompiling many times (e.g. to improve the script).

+### Common pitfalls
+- `-f` should be specified at the END of the command line, otherwise it may cause argument errors (due to weird magic)
+- Avoid using the script in directory trees containing spaces.
+Some libraries don't like trying to be built in directory trees containing spaces, e.g. `/home/user/my folder/pocketmine-mp/` might experience problems.

 ### Additional notes
 #### Mac OSX (native compile)
 - Most dependencies can be installed using Homebrew